bityoga/fabric_as_code/README.md

 [swarm_workers]

 ```
-- Rename this file as `inventory/hosts`
+- Make a copy of this file as `inventory/hosts`
-- In order the specify the host machines, you need to populate this file `inventory/hosts_template` with the names of the host that you want to create.
+- In order the specify the host machines, you need to populate this file `inventory/hosts` with the names of the host that you want to create.
 Each line/row in the file would represent a host machine.
 The lines with square brackets  `[]` represents groups for internal reference in the project and **must not be changed**.
 Please fill each line under a group in the format:

 `hostname ansible_host=remote.machine1.ip.adress  ansible_python_interpreter="/usr/bin/python3"`